-Ultimately, Facebook & Instagram generate revenue from advertising, they’re free platforms and so you shouldn’t really be complaining that you’re not reaching enough people for free.
-Many people don’t read through every single email due to the vast amounts of spam from companies wanting to sell us products we don’t want.
+Ultimately, Facebook & Instagram generate revenue from advertising: It’s a free platform and so you shouldn’t really be complaining that you’re not reaching enough people for free.
+Many people don’t read through every single email due to the vast amounts of spam from companies etc wanting to sell us products we don’t want.
 It’s the exact same case with the algorithm.
 By only displaying relevant content to each person, they spend more time on the platform (and thus see more ads).

 It’s certainly worth noting that Facebook will reduce the organic reach of posts with a lot of text.
 As this is often viewed by consumers as spammy, it is detrimental to your page if it’s something that you’re doing regularly.
 That said, the occasional piece of album art certainly won’t hurt.
 Also, it’s important to know that text statuses naturally receive less engagement.
 Due to their small size, it’s very easy for someone to simply scroll past it and not even notice that you wrote something.
 Therefore, images & videos should be the preferred content mediums if you wish to improve your organic reach.
 Finally, posting frequently will increase your organic reach significantly.
 As you are getting users to spend more time on the platform by viewing more of your posts, they will be seeing more ads in their news feed.
 And so like before, the algorithm will reward you with higher organic reach.